Tottenham, England and West Ham greats lead tributes to Jimmy Greaves - NewsBreak

 “Throughout his wonderful playing career, Jimmy’s strike rate was phenomenal,” the club tweeted.
 “His Spurs return was 266 goals in 379 appearances between 1961 and 1970 – 220 goals in 321 league games, 32 goals in 36 FA Cup ties, five in just eight League Cup ties and nine in 14 European matches.”

-Spurs and Chelsea face each other in the Premier League on Sunday afternoon.
-A minute’s applause will take place ahead of kick-off and the players will wear black armbands.
+Two of Greaves’ former clubs, Spurs and Chelsea, face each other in the Premier League on Sunday afternoon.

-A number of Greaves’ former team-mates – including Martin Chivers and Steve Perryman – are expected to be at the Tottenham Hotspur Stadium to pay their respects.

 Reacting to his death on Sky Sports News, former Tottenham midfielder Jamie O’Hara said: “We are going to be able to witness that (grief) today, everyone will see it, and an amazing round of applause for him.